The Apologetics Study Bible Tour to the Holy Land

 (Photo at the left: The Pontius Pilate inscription at the Israel Museum) Let’s start the story of Jesus right by heading back north to the Herodium, the palace set in a conical mountain that was built by Herod the Great and where his tomb was uncovered in 2007.
 Remember, it was Herod was visited by the Wise Men.
 He did what he could to prevent the “King of Kings” from being born, including the “Massacre of the Innocents.”
 After seeing this man’s monument to himself, let’s go visit one of the possible sites for the Shepherds’ Fields—perhaps we could celebrate Christmas a bit early by singing “Silent Night” inside one of the caves!
 Bethlehem is where Jesus was born, a direct fulfillment of Micah 5:2.
 We can visit the Church of the Nativity where, in a basement cave, we will stand in the same place where the Savior was born.
 We will also visit the quarters where Jerome translated the Latin Vulgate in the fourth century.
 Let’s take time out for lunch as well as shop at an olive wood store run by believers.
 Our next stop is the city you have heard so much about, Jerusalem, the capitol of the Bible.
 We will go to the Israel Museum and see some ancient artifacts, including pieces of the Dead Sea Scrolls as well as a model city of the ancient city of Jerusalem that is a football field in size!
 We will also have a chance to see such important artifacts as the Pontius Pilate inscription, the Tel Dan stone (with proof of David), and the ossuary of Caiaphas.

-DAY 8 – Monday, March 2, 2020: TEMPLE MOUNT / WESTERN WALL / RABBI TUNNEL / SOUTHERN STEPS / YAD VASHEM
+DAY 8 – Monday, March 2, 2020: RABBI TUNNEL / WESTERN WALL / TEMPLE MOUNT / POOL OF BETHESDA / ST. ANNE’S CHURCH / SOUTHERN STEPS / YAD VASHEM

 (Photo at right: Jewish boys at the Western Wall; photo) This morning we will visit the Temple Mount, which is where the Dome of the Rock is located.
 This is the site where the Holy of Holies was located.
 We’ll then go down to visit the Western “Wailing” Wall, the holiest place in all of Judaism, before touring the Rabbi Tunnel, which takes us down to the very foundation of the walls.
-From here, we will visit the Southern (Teaching) Steps—Jesus was certainly here, right outside the temple itself.
+From here, we will stop by the Pool of Bethesda (John 5) and St. Anne’s Church, which is perfectly preserved from the Crusader period – with remarkable acoustics.
+Why don’t we sing “Amazing Grace” together!
+You have never heard this hymn sung more sweetly than here.
+Next we will visit the Southern (Teaching) Steps—Jesus was certainly here, right outside the temple itself.
 After lunch, we’ll head over to Yad Vashem to consider the effect of the Holocaust.

 - See a video on the Western Wall (filmed by Eric Johnson)